You will find detailed explanation of To Complete Performance Index (TCPI) in this article. It includes:

 So, how will you do it?

-How will you reduce the cost of remaining work?
-You will have to somehow increase your cost efficiency to complete the remaining work.
+To reduce the cost of remaining work, you will have to somehow increase the project cost efficiency in future.

-The future (increased) cost efficiency to complete the project within a defined budget is called To Complete Performance Index (TCPI) in EVM.
+The future (increased) cost efficiency to complete the project within the defined budget is called To Complete Performance Index (TCPI) in EVM.

 You can also refer to Max Wideman dictionary to check a few other definitions.